tsatria03/CookyCraze/docks/readme.txt

 Each achievement line then begins with its category alias as the first field.
 The categories drive the achievements menu and achievement statistics screen dynamically, so the order and names are entirely up to you.

-The sixth file, bundles.store, uses one functional section header, [bundles], which marks where the bundle definitions begin.
+bundles.store uses one functional section header, [bundles], which marks where the bundle definitions begin.
 Aliases defined above it are always read regardless of position, but bundle lines are only read after the header appears.

 baker.event